 Pivac to replace Gatland as Wales coach after World Cup

-CARDIFF, Wales (AP) Wales coach Warren Gatland will be replaced by fellow New Zealander Wayne Pivac after next year’s Rugby World Cup.
+As Wales’ next coach, he follows in the path of countrymen Graham Henry and Steve Hansen – who went on to coach the All Blacks – and Gatland.

-The Welsh Rugby Union made the announcement on Monday, saying the decision to hire the 55-year-old Pivac – coach of Welsh province Scarlets – was taken after a two-year consultation process.
+The 55-year-old Pivac will coach the Scarlets for another season and join the Welsh Rugby Union staff next July.

-Gatland will have been in charge for 12 years when he steps down in December 2019, making him the longest-serving Wales coach ever.
+Gatland will have been in charge for 12 years when he steps down, making him the longest-serving Wales coach ever.

 ”We have avoided the feeding frenzy that can come at the end of a RWC year and we have been meticulous in ensuring we have someone of the talent, experience, charisma and rugby acumen to do the very best possible job for Welsh rugby,” WRU chief executive Martyn Phillips said.